-Sue: How is it you can remember that but you can’t remember the date of our wedding anniversary?
+Sue: How is it you can remember that but you can’t remember our wedding anniversary?

 Me: Yes.
 Burnt to a crisp, probably.
-Unless Liz shoots them all first.
+Unless Liz put them out of their misery and shot them first.

-Sue: But the Doctor can still go back and save them.
+Sue: But the Doctor can still go back in time and save them.

 Me: What?
 The whole planet?

-Sue: No, silly, just the ones we care about.
+Sue: No, silly, just the people we care about.

-Sue: That’s very sad.
-That’s quite a large body-count for a children’s television show.
-Oh well, at least we have some spares in the real universe.
+Sue: Oh, that is sad.
+It’s an awfully large body count for a children’s television programme.
+Oh well, at least we’ve still got some spares back in the real universe.

-Back in ‘our’ universe (you know, the one with the British Space Programme, but let’s not get into that just now), events are leading to the very same disaster that we’ve just seen destroy an entire planet.
+And back in the real universe (the one with a British Space Programme, but let’s not get into that right now), events are spiralling towards the same disastrous conclusion.

 Sue: Oh no!
-The flange is going to blow at any moment!
+The flange is going to blow!

 Me: What’s a flange?

-Sue: And you call yourself a fan?
-It’s a method used to connect pipes, valves, pumps and other equipment.
+Sue: Call yourself a fan!
+You use a flange to connect pipes, valves and pumps.
 Trust me, it won’t be good news if it blows.